fouladi/peywand/README.md

 After that you may add, delete and update your bookmarks.

-For examples to see all links for *fun* tag:
+For examples to see all links with word *wind* in them:

 ![alt text](doc/images/peywand_list.gif)